This is a controversial opinion, but I rather like CSS-in-JS. 😬🚨

 So let's say we have a Button component.

-It looks pretty, but we get feedback that the click target is too small on mobile devices: industry guidelines are that interactive elements should be between 44px and 48px tall.
+It looks alright, but we get feedback that the click target is too small on mobile devices: industry guidelines are that interactive elements should be between 44px and 48px tall.
 We need to bump up the size to make it easier to tap on phones.

 Let's walk through a possible solution, not using CSS variables.